 Thinking faithfully about politics

-A snapshot of how evangelicals think and act as they engage in politics Find out more
+Our latest research offers a snapshot of how evangelicals think and act as they engage in politics Read report now

-A resource to help you begin to build relationships with your public representatives and encourage you to pray for and support them as they represent you in your nation Find out more
+A resource to help you begin to build relationships with your elected representatives and to encourage you to pray for and support them Find out more